Are Volvos good cars, are they reliable, and should you buy one? Get the full scoop.

 Of those unscheduled repairs, 9 percent are considered severe — lower than the 12 perfect average for all models evaluated.
 That’s a plus, right?

 So, are Volvos reliable?
-No. People buy Volvo cars for many reasons, but good reliability isn’t one of them.
+No, not by mainstream standards.
+People buy Volvo cars for many reasons, but good reliability isn’t one of them.
 Like most luxury vehicles, Volvos tend to perform below average in reliability.

 The ride and handling of Volvo’s cars tend to skew more towards comfort than sporty.
 Even though they don’t possess the driving verve of the average BMW, Jaguar, or Cadillac, they are tuned to provide some fun and excitement.